 Tight but not painful.
-The general idea is to find a shoe shape that fits your foot the best with no obvious air gaps, minimal movement, and no big 'hot spots' or pressure points.
+The general idea is to find a shoe shape that best fits your foot with no obvious air gaps, minimal movement, and no big 'hot spots' or pressure points.
 Every model of shoe is slightly different so try on as many as you can!

 The reason the tougher rubber is important is because precise footwork takes a while to develop.
 A high-end, super sticky and sensitive shoe with only 3.2mm of rubber between your toe and the rock won’t last very long if it’s not being placed with absolute precision.
 As a beginner, your first pair is likely to take a beating as you develop your footwork and technique, so as a general rule, cheaper is better to start out with.